alphacart/Matplotlib/README.md

 % of Total Drivers by City Type

-As final considerations:

-You must use the Pandas Library and the Jupyter Notebook.
+Used Pandas Library and the Jupyter Notebook.
-You must use the Matplotlib and Seaborn libraries.
+Used the Matplotlib and Seaborn libraries.
-You must include a written description of three observable trends based on the data.
+Included a written description of observable trends based on the data.
-You must use proper labeling of your plots, including aspects like: Plot Titles, Axes Labels, Legend Labels, Wedge Percentages, and Wedge Labels.
+Have labeled plots, including aspects like: Plot Titles, Axes Labels, Legend Labels, Wedge Percentages, and Wedge Labels.
-Remember when making your plots to consider aesthetics!

-You must stick to the Pyber color scheme (Gold, Light Sky Blue, and Light Coral) in producing your plot and pie charts.
+Pyber color scheme (Gold, Light Sky Blue, and Light Coral) in producing your plot and pie charts.
-When making your Bubble Plot, experiment with effects like alpha, edgecolor, and linewidths.
-When making your Pie Chart, experiment with effects like shadow, startangle, and explosion.

-You must include an exported markdown version of your Notebook called  README.md in your GitHub repository.
-See Example Solution for a reference on expected format.